DhimanthKumar/Employee-Life-cycle-Management-System/README.md

 - Ensure both the backend and frontend servers are running simultaneously for full functionality.
 - If you encounter any issues, check that all dependencies are installed correctly and the correct ports are used.
+- Use the test settings configuration to run the server with a separate test database during automated testing.